 By The Hope Team

 Are you asking yourself if rehab treatment is really necessary to overcome your addiction?
 After all, there are other options (e.g. the 12-Step programs) out there that might be successful as well.
 But hear us out for a moment, please: Ok, we admit, we might be a little biased.
-However, there are some really good reasons why choosing rehab is the best option for a complete recovery.
+However, there are some really good reasons why choosing residential rehab treatment is the best option for a complete recovery.
+The truth is: The odds are likely going to be stacked against you if you try to quit your addiction at home without any help.
+Part of the problem is that you are going to be surrounded by the usual temptations and stresses.
+It is also really hard to make such a major life change without the right type of support – even people who have never been addicted to drugs struggle when it comes to making big changes.
 The list below is meant to give you a brief idea of what benefits to expect when you admit yourself for treatment:

 Bursting your bubble: First addicts need to be removed from their environment so that they are safe from triggers and can gain a completely new perspective on their life.
 Also, our using is like being in a bubble and avoiding reality; this one needs to be burst as well.

 Reclaim your brain: During your time in rehab your brain will be exposed to intensive neural recovery from the hijacked brain.
 We call it “first aid of the brain”.